ims-systems-00/ims-kb/docs/General Information/12 - Document Management/upload.md

 ## Uploading a Document

-You must first fill the form.
+You must first fill the form:

 #### Privacy